 From the dawn of the industry in 2012 until now, programming bootcamps have gradually clawed their way into the mainstream despite the natural skepticism from the market—a typical challenge for new products—and have become an established contributor to the developer talent pipeline.
-In addition to traditional channels for dev talent such as 4-year universities, tech firms of all sizes continue to hire more bootcamp graduates year after year.
+In addition to traditional channels for developer talent such as 4-year universities, tech firms of all sizes continue to hire more bootcamp graduates year after year.

-Of course there are dozens of other differences to consider when extensively comparing the two options, but for the sake of brevity I aim to cover just the essential ones.
-If your goal is to become a developer and make programming your trade (which is very different from computer science), I hope this covers your main questions and curiosities when weighing coding bootcamps versus computer science programs.
+Of course there are dozens of other differences to consider when extensively comparing the two options, but for the sake of brevity, I aim to cover just the essential ones.
+If your goal is to become a developer and make programming your trade (which is very different from computer science),here are the main questions and curiosities when weighing coding bootcamps vs. computer science degrees.

 1. Time, Money, & Opportunity